-I make a big pot of soup almost every weekend during the winter months.
+During the winter months, we make a big pot of soup almost every weekend.

 Having a delicious pot of soup on hand jumpstarts the week making it easy to get dinner on the table when Monday rolls around.
 We also love to eat leftover soup for lunch throughout the week.
 If you’re looking for a few new soup recipes to try, check out our archives for Soups, Stews & Chili.